johnbedeir/Devops-Tools-Documentation/Monitoring/Datadog/Datadog_Ubuntu/README.md

 This README provides step-by-step instructions on how to set up the Datadog agent on an Ubuntu machine and view the metrics dashboard.

+🎥 For a detailed walkthrough into this project, check out my video on YouTube: [HERE](https://youtu.be/vSL9y29yYQ4).

 ## Prerequisites

 - An Ubuntu machine.